 Division of Prevention and Community Research and The Consultation Center

 The Division of Prevention and Community Research, Department of Psychiatry, Yale School of Medicine offers a two-year NIDA T32 postdoctoral research training program in substance abuse prevention.
-A call for applications will be posted here in early fall 2023 and the information below (Scientific Projects) will be modified for the upcoming recruitment cycle.
+A renewal application for the program is pending, funding is available for one year with the second year funded upon renewal of funding.
+A call for applications will be posted here at a later date and the information below (Scientific Projects) will be modified as necessary.

 The program emphasizes five research training aims: 1) to understand substance use and related behaviors using an ecological framework that emphasizes relevant developmental, family, social, cultural, and neurobiological contexts; 2) to enhance knowledge development and application in pre-intervention, implementation, and dissemination research; 3) to learn state-of-the-art data analytic methods that incorporate rigorous field and laboratory research methods, including mixed method designs when appropriate; 4) to gain experience in interdisciplinary research through collaborations with scientists in other departments, centers, and programs; and 5) to increase knowledge about the translation of research into real-world contexts that impact prevention practice and policy, and ultimately, public health.